 For complaints related to your monthly cycle, be prepared to come for treatment more or less weekly, for three cycles ie. around three months.
 This gives acupuncture a proper opportunity to start to help, and is an appropriate length of time after which to review progress.
 We will track your cycle, because on each visit, treatment should be tailored not only to your main complaint, but also so as to harmonise with what your body is naturally trying to do at that point in the month.
 In this way, acupuncture does not try to run counter to your monthly rhythm.

 As usual in traditional Chinese acupuncture, I will look at your health and wellbeing in the widest sense.
 Any other health issues, as well as the amount of energy you have to devote to both work and family, are all relevant.

-I hope this has given you a little bit of background to Chinese medical gynaecology, but because this area spans so many different conditions, you are always welcome to just pick up the telephone and ask me more about anything specific.
+I hope this has given you a little bit of background to Chinese medical gynaecology.
+This area spans many different conditions, so you are always welcome to telephone and ask about anything specific.

 Meanwhile, we began this article with medicine 3000 years ago.
 By contrast, you can read below the results of some of the research which has been undertaken into acupuncture for gynaecological complaints.
 The trials vary in quality, but systematic reviews and randomised controlled trials are generally considered to provide the highest quality evidence.
 If you would like to read more about evidence quality, I would refer you to the British Acupuncture Council’s description of the evidence pyramid.